ipfs/team-mgmt/OKR/PACKAGE-MANAGERS.md

 * Add: Package _maintainers_ won't touch IPFS if it takes several days to import the package repository.
 * Fetch: Package manager _users_ won't use IPFS to download their packages if it's slower and/or consumes significantly more bandwidth than HTTP.

-TODO: We could phrase this as something like "ipfs is a viable transport for package managers."

 #### Key Results

 By order of priority,